wp-plugins/buddypress-links/readme.txt

 = Where can I get support? =

-The support forums can be found here: http://buddypress.org/forums
+The support forum for the 0.4 branch can be found here: http://buddypress.org/forums/topic/buddypress-links-04x-releases-and-support

 = Where can I find documentation? =